cheminfo/eln-docs/docs/30_structural_analysis/mass/20_fragmentation/README.md

 ![annotations](annotations.png)

-The list of assigned peaks can the be saved in the database by clicking on `Save data`.
+The list of assigned peaks can then be saved in the database by clicking on `Save data`.

 ![list of fragments](listOfFragments.png)